Language-Research-Technology/ldaca-website/content/resources/user-guides/portal/collection-access/index.md

 Once the data sharing request is approved, navigate back to the data {{< glossary_link display="object" id="object" >}} you require in the LDaCA portal.
 If the warning text is still displayed, click on ___refresh permissions___.
 The page will update and you should be able to access the data.
 Note that these permissions apply to other data objects in the {{< glossary_link display="collection" id="collection" >}} that are covered by the same license terms; you do not need to apply for permission for each data object.

+{{< image Src="/user-guides/portal/access-granted-portal-blur.png" Alt="Access to example custom license displayed in green on the LDaCA data portal."
+Desc="Once the data sharing request is approved, you will be able to access the data in the LDaCA portal."
+Title="Once the data sharing request is approved, you will be able to access the data in the LDaCA portal."
+Ref="LDaCA" >}}

 <br>

 ## View your Current Access List